In May 2016 the Regional Culture and Heritage Fund was launched, replacing the Regional Museums Policy for Capital Construction Projects.

 Generosity New Zealand

 Generosity New Zealand provides online search tools which offer access to nearly $4 billion of funds.
 A relevant product is givUS which lists more than 1,200 grants and schemes for communities, volunteer organisations, schools, groups, sport clubs and Iwi.
-View a map of New Zealand to see where you can freely access this database at public venues.
+You can freely access this database at public venues such as public libraries and council offices throughout New Zealand.

 Heritage New Zealand